cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-p3.md

 On related node, recent Sisu versions introduced this flag: https://github.com/eclipse-sisu/sisu-project/pull/98 Also, latest Maven 4.0.x comes with this flag enabled.

+PS: Just to be clear, do NOT go back to Plexus XML.
+Plexus allows only default constructor for start (hence, have much simpler job to do).
+Sisu "introspection" is really minimal, is figuring out which constructor needs to be bound, and if one still uses field injection, which those fields are.

 Enjoy!